massline.info

 Our Party is taking building [the] agrarian revolutionary movement as its primary task.
 On the other hand we are developing joint struggles particularly on the impact of the new economic policies and subservience of the ruling classes to the imperialists.
 We are trying to build joint movement[s] along with other revolutionary and struggling forces against the increasing loot and plunder of our country by the imperialists as well as against the attacks of feudal criminal gangs against poor peasants.
 We are also undertaking joint movement[s] with other forces on the issues of the people.

 Despite the statements above, the New Democracy Group seems to be leaning more towards supporting guerrilla warfare recently.
-Whereas it was once a staunch opponent of the PWG, now it has joined hands with them to form the joint mass organization, Forum Against Imperialist Globalisation (FAIG).
+It says it "totally rejects the path of parliamentarism".
+Whereas it was once a staunch opponent of the PWG, it later joined hands with them to form the joint mass organization, Forum Against Imperialist Globalisation (FAIG).

 Communist Party of India (M-L) New Initiative

 Formation and history unknown to me.
-Merged with CPI(ML) Janashakti COC faction in 2000 to form the CPI(ML) Unity Initiative, which in turn merged with the CPI(ML) [Sanyal Group] in June 2003.
+It was led by Arvind Sinha.
+It merged with CPI(ML) Janashakti COC faction in 2000 to form the CPI(ML) Unity Initiative, which in turn merged with the CPI(ML) [Sanyal Group] in June 2003.

 Communist Party of India (M-L) New Proletarian